 MAP: FOUR DAYS IN BARCELONA

-KNOW BEFORE YOU GO: BARCELONA
+KNOW BEFORE YOU GO: TRAVEL TIPS FOR BARCELONA

 Many of the points made in my Madrid guide are applicable in Barcelona, although there are a few notable differences.
 Major sights in the city aren’t nearly as close, which means you can expect to do a fair amount of walking.
-We supplemented our walks with the occasional bus or metro ride by purchasing the T-10 (now T-Casual) cards for €10.20 11.35 (valid for one zone; if traveling to/from the airport on the metro, a separate ticket is needed).
+We supplemented our walks with the occasional bus or metro ride by purchasing the T-10 (now T-Casual) cards for €10.20 12.15 (valid for one zone; if traveling to/from the airport on the metro, a separate ticket is needed).
 By the end of our time in Barcelona, we each used eight journeys.

 Barcelona is the capital of Catalunya, an autonomous region with its own language, government, and culture, that is currently grappling over the issue of independence from Spain.
 As a tourist, you’ll likely encounter supporters for and against separation, and, as was the case during our visit, large protests as well.
 We were fortunate to experience little interruption to our plans as we were following the news and announcements, but it’s always a good idea to keep abreast of the latest on Twitter and/or news sites.